omni-us/reconplogger/README.rst

 Only the maintainer of this repo should bump versions and this should be done only on the master branch.
-To bump the version it is required to use the bumpversion that should already be installed if :code:`pip3 install --editable .[dev,doc,test,all]` was run as previously instructed.
+To bump the version it is required to use the bumpversion command that should already be installed if :code:`pip3 install --editable .[dev,doc,test,all]` was run as previously instructed.

 .. code-block:: bash

-    bumpversion major/minor/path
+    bumpversion major/minor/patch

-Push the tags to the repository as well
+Push the tags to the repository as well.

 .. code-block:: bash